wernsey/bitmap/README.md

   Android and Web via [Emscripten][emscripten].

 The `fonts/` directory contains some 8-bit style bitmap fonts in XBM format.

-_Caveat emptor_: only 4-, 8- and 24-bit uncompressed BMP files are supported.
-`libpng` support for palettized images are also not complete.

 [freetype]: https://www.freetype.org/
 [emscripten]: http://kripken.github.io/emscripten-site/